-While infection control, secure mounting, and power charging are three of the biggest concerns for healthcare facilities when choosing tablet devices for their patient engagement, there are a few other key aspects that should be considered:
+Infection control, secure mounting, and power charging are three of the biggest concerns for healthcare facilities when choosing tablet devices.
+There are a few other key aspects that should be considered when choosing tablet devices:

-- Healthcare-grade TV-tablets are low-voltage and designed with safety in mind, protecting both patient and facility, while consumer-grade tablets are not.
-Low-voltage systems meet the stringent requirements of UL60065 and reduce the risk of shock to patients or fires within a facility.
+- Healthcare-grade TV-tablets are low-voltage and designed with safety in mind, protecting both patient and facility.
+Meanwhile, consumer-grade tablets are not.
+Low-voltage systems meet the stringent requirements of UL60065.
+This reduces the risk of fires within a facility or shock to patients.

 - Healthcare-grade devices offer a much larger viewing area, up to 2.5 times the size of the consumer-grade screen.
 A 19” arm-mounted device is equal to a 90” wall TV experience.

-- Healthcare-grade devices are compatible with leading patient engagement software, and offer key software features to protect personal information including auto-wipe data on-demand.
+- Healthcare-grade devices are compatible with leading patient engagement software.
+Devices offer key software features to protect personal information including auto-wipe data on-demand.

 Choosing the right technology for any given facility or patient population is an important task.
-It can provide privacy, entertainment, and socialization for patients.
+It can provide privacy, entertainment, and ways for patients to socialize.
 When deciding between consumer-grade or healthcare-grade tablets, it’s important to learn about the benefits and risks of each.